What Are the Different Types of Dentists & Dental Specialties?

 The term “maxillofacial” comes from the Latin word “maxillo”, which means “jawbone”.
 As a result, “maxillofacial” refers to the jawbones and the face.
 An oral and maxillofacial radiologist is a specialist who takes and interprets x-ray pictures as well as any other data obtained in the diagnosis and management of severe diseases and conditions of the oral and maxillofacial area (face, mouth, and jaws).

-The average duration of specialty training in Dental and Maxillofacial Radiology is 4 years.
+The average duration of speciality training in Dental and Maxillofacial Radiology is 4 years.

 Dental Public Health

-Dental Public Health specialists primary work is to promote better oral health and prevention of dental diseases in communities.
+The primary work of dental public health specialists is to promote better oral health and prevent dental diseases in communities.
 They don’t focus on treating individuals.
 They provide information about oral hygiene and effective methods to enhance population dental health through diverse programs.

 The duration of this training is around 4 years and depends on your previous education.